Glacier & Waterton Itinerary

 This afternoon, we board a classic open-top Red Bus for a private tour along the Going-to-the-Sun Road to Logan Pass.
 One of America's most famous national park drives, this narrow byway, an engineering marvel completed in 1932, twists and climbs around Glacier's rocky spine all the way to the Continental Divide.
 Waterfall spray creates rainbows as streams pour off rock precipices, while serrated peaks poke the blue sky.
 Dropping back down the west flank of the pass, we overnight on the wetter side of the park, where dense stands of fir and cedar cover the mountains, and fern and mosses grow in their shadows.
 Our destination is Lake McDonald Lodge, a historic hostelry inspired by Swiss alpine architecture.
 Explore the lakeshore to admire the multicolored rocks in the clear water, or relax in front of the massive stone fireplace in the hotel's famous lobby.

-Early on Day 3 we return to Logan Pass, wandering trails on the summit through alpine tundra thick with white bear grass and glacier lilies.
+Along the Going-to-the-Sun Road, spend time wandering scenic trails on the west side of the Continental Divide through dense forest and alpine tundra thick with white bear grass and glacier lilies.
 Look for abundant wildlife, including bighorn sheep and the shaggy white mountain goat that is the park’s emblematic animal.
-Listen for the whistle of hoary marmots darting among the rocks, and keep an eye out for black bears and grizzlies feeding among the bushes in avalanche chutes.
+Listen for the whistle of hoary marmots darting among the rocks and keep an eye out for black bears and grizzlies feeding among the bushes in avalanche chutes.
 After a picnic lunch, continue over the Continental Divide to the east side of the park.
 Along the way, learn about the Lewis Overthrust fault and the region's tumultuous geological history, studied by scientists from around the world.

 This afternoon we enter Many Glacier, one of the park's classic glacial valleys.
 Scoured into a broad U-shape by rivers of ice that retreated some 10,000 years ago, Many Glacier features ragged crags, waterfalls that glissade from icy ledges, and alpine lakes set like gems in the rocky backdrop.
 We see why the Blackfeet gave the name "Backbone of the World" to the greater Glacier Park ecosystem.
 Look for mountain goats and bighorn sheep perched on cliffs and elk grazing in the meadows.
 Many Glacier Hotel, where we spend the night, was built in 1915 as a grand Swiss-style chalet in the "American Alps," in the vision of the railway barons behind its construction.
 It sits on the edge of Swiftcurrent Lake overlooking a panorama of crenellated peaks.
 On Day 4, we learn about the ecology of our environs as we get within view of an active glacier, an experience future visitors may be less likely to have as climate change hastens the melting of the park's permanent ice features.